maria-antoniak/little-mallet-wrapper/README.md

 <br>

 ### plot_categories_by_topics_heatmap(*labels, topic_distributions, topic_keys, output_path=None, target_labels=None, dim=None*)

+If the dataset includes some time of categorical labels, creates a heatmap of the labels x topics.

 | Name               | Type              | Description                      |
 | ------------------ | ----------------- | -------------------------------- |